 Apply for a Metal Alloys Trading License in Dubai

 Dubai's position at the crossroads of global supply chains makes it one of the world's most strategic hubs for metal alloys trading, with the UAE's non-oil foreign trade surpassing AED 2 trillion in recent years.
-For traders seeking to capitalise on this momentum, the Metal Alloys Trading Licence (Activity Code 4752.79) at Dubai South Business Hub Free Zone provides a structured, tax-efficient, and internationally connected platform.
-This guide explains how to obtain the licence, what it covers, the associated costs, and why this jurisdiction suits serious metals traders.
+For traders seeking to capitalise on this momentum, the Metal Alloys Trading License (Activity Code 4752.79) at Dubai South Business Hub Free Zone provides a structured, tax-efficient, and internationally connected platform.
+This guide explains how to obtain the license, what it covers, the associated costs, and why this jurisdiction suits serious metals traders.

 Key Stats at a Glance